yanxu2021/AnimalApp-boopd/README.md

   <img width="250" src="./img/logo.jpg"/>
 </p>

-**boopd** is a full-stack web application created as the student capstone project at LEARN Academy.
+**boopd** is a full-stack web application created by the team KYAC as a student capstone project at LEARN Academy.

 Acting as a development team, the students use agile and scrum project management techniques to plan, wireframe, code, and deploy an application.

 <h1 align="center">About the App</h1>